 The Outer Banks offers relaxation and adventure for visitors and includes an abundance of attractions and activities.
 Naturally, the sprawling beaches are the focal point for vacationers as well as those travelers that are just passing through.
 But there is so much more to explore.
 All considered, the list of interesting things to do seems endless, but we’ve managed to pinpoint our Top 10.

-⦿ To watch our Outer Banks video, visit our YouTube channel HERE and be sure to use the highest quality playback settings.
+⦿ To watch our Outer Banks video, visit our YouTube channel HERE and use the highest-quality playback settings.
 Also, take a look at our Top 10 US Road Trips to see why we included the Outer Banks among the most scenic.
 You can find the video on our YouTube channel HERE

 Bask on the Beaches

 We may as well start with the beaches since they are the main draw for many people.
 The Outer Banks beaches span 100+ miles of the barrier islands on the eastern coast of North Carolina.
 They are widely known for their cleanliness and beauty, with deep sand dunes and clusters of sea oats.

 Each beach offers something different to travelers.
 For example, the northern shores of Kitty Hawk and Kill Devil Hills are superior for surfing, whereas the shores of Hatteras Island are better suited to fishing and sailing.
 Visitors will also find great campgrounds in this region and access to 4X4 driving along the beach.

 No matter where you choose, remember that tides and currents can be intense and are to be respected.
 For more information on beaches, visit the Outer Banks tourism authority website.

 Birdwatch at Cape Hatteras National Seashore

 One of the most popular stretches of beach in the Outer Banks is the 70 miles that make up the picturesque Cape Hatteras National Seashore.